We have ambitious plans to boost the play facilities we offer at Prospect Park. We think our ideas are exciting and we hope you do too.

 You can find more detailed information and designs for the external aspects of the project below.
 You can also view and comment on the proposals using our planning applications website – planning reference number 210647

 We are encouraging people to feedback on the proposals via the planning process.
-The application will go before Planning Committee for approval in the summer and the ambition is for the construction to start on site late summer/early autumn 2021.
+The application will go before Planning Committee for approval in September and the ambition is for the construction to start on site late 2021.

 Our hope is to drive up participation in outdoor and active play by offering fantastic new facilities including: